 What’s a degree or two on the thermostat, right?
-If you’re wondering just how much of an impact a couple of degrees can have on your overall energy consumption then you might be surprised to find just how much it does matter.
-We’ll start by saying that like most questions of energy consumption and savings, the whole thing actually gets very complicated, and very quickly.
+If you’re wondering just how much of an impact a couple of degrees can have on your overall energy consumption, you might be surprised to find just how much it does matter.
+We’ll start by saying that, like most questions of energy consumption and savings, it’s pretty complicated.
 The type of system in question, the size of your home, how good (or not good) your insulation is—all of these things are going to play a part.

 The final number is going to change from person to person, but our experts typically find that running a furnace at about 68-70 degrees is perfect for the daytime.
-In the evening you can even cut it back by a few degrees more, since you’re going to be snuggled, bundled, and sleeping anyway.
+In the evening or when you’re away, you can even cut it back by a few degrees more, since you’re going to be snuggled, bundled, or gone anyway.

 You can also optimize your energy savings this winter season by taking up these easy tips:

 - Consider adding insulation.
-Most modern homes lack some insulation, meaning you can add blown-in insulation for a reasonable price.
+Most older homes lack some insulation, but you can add blown-in insulation for a reasonable price.
 You’ll be reaping the comfort and energy benefits for years!

 - Replace your air filter frequently.
 A clean air filter optimizes proper flow, helping your system work more efficiently.
 It’ll also help out with those winter air quality challenges.